Tullio Phenomenon (TP)

 TP is named after Pietro Tullio, a biologist from Bologna, Italy, who first described it in 1929.
 Professor Tullio discovered that by drilling tiny holes in the semicircular canals of pigeons he could cause them to have balance problems when exposed to sound.

 TP arises from a thinning or dehiscence (hole) in the temporal bone overlying one of the semicircular canals.
 Until very recently it remained a mystery how sound waves could excite nerve signals in parts of the inner ear that normally only react to motion.
 It is now understood that sound waves entering the inner ear through a tiny hole in the temporal bone can cause an abnormal pumping of the fluid (endolymph) within the semicircular canals.
 The waves moving through the canals stimulate the hair cells that send signals to the brain about head movement.
 The brain misinterprets this information as head rotation.
 The brain reacts by sending signals to the eyes.
 They compensate by rotating in the opposite direction.
 A brief spinning sensation (vertigo) and nystagmus (rapid involuntary eye movements) is the result.

 The opening in the temporal bone may stem from a congenital (present from birth) problem in the development of the inner ear, certain infectious diseases and/or from trauma.
-The majority of TP is associated with semicircular canal dehiscence syndrome (SCDS).
-90% of people with SCDS that has been confirmed by CT scanning of the temporal bones have symptoms when exposed to loud sounds.
+The majority of TP is associated with semicircular canal dehiscence (SCD).
+90% of people with SCD confirmed by CT scanning of the temporal bones have symptoms when exposed to loud sounds.